 Countries like Belize, Guatemala, and Costa Rica are considered the top destinations in Central America.
 However, I am convinced that everyone should visit Nicaragua as it is highly underrated.

-I was not expecting much of this small country of which I knew nothing about, but I was positively impressed by it to the point that after my first visit in December 2013, I went again in 2014 and in 2015.
+I was not expecting much from this small country that I knew nothing about, but I was positively impressed by it to the point that after my first visit in December 2013, I visited Nicaragua two more times since!

 Needless to say, I fell in love with it, so much so that I always recommend a visit to anybody that is travelling to Central America.